MrEdWoods/ARCframework-OpenAcademicEdition/docs/ARC-Framework-Protocol_Human-AI-Contextualization 052125-5.md

 To institutionalize adoption and ensure cross-sector alignment, the ARC Framework Protocol includes a formal **Certification and Stewardship Pathway**, launching in 2025.
 This program provides a scalable model for education, public service, and private organizations to build capacity in responsible AI usage, based on validated ARC principles.

 ARC Certification enables individuals and institutions to formalize their understanding and application of the ARC Protocol.
-The program includes tiered credentials based on depth of engagementfrom foundational literacy to protocol-based deploymentand centers around the ARC pillars of Accuracy, Reliability, and Contextuality.
+The program includes tiered credentials based on depth of engagement from foundational literacy to protocol-based deployment and centers around the ARC pillars of Accuracy, Reliability, and Contextuality.

 **ARC Certification Structure**